Witold6/AI-Biomod/README.md

 Telepathic BCI, radio frequency electronics control.
 The use of programmable magic thinks like changing the transmutation of 1 substance into 2 or telekinetic opening of the door, etc.
 You can also control the program through the GUI window system.
+The quantum maintenance and security system learns by itself.